-12. Explicit assessment of the CCR framework by 3LoD, i.e. Internal Audit
+12. Explicit assessment of the CCR framework by 3LoD, i.e. internal audit

 Independent reviews and internal audits take place regularly to ensure the integrity, accuracy and effectiveness of the overall CCR management system.
 Such reviews and audits are conducted by internal auditors or independent external parties with adequate knowledge of CCR.
-While ad hoc investigations on specific aspects might become necessary from time to time, a holistic coverage of CCR is ensured on a regular basis.
+While ad hoc investigations on specific aspects might become necessary from time to time, holistic coverage of CCR is ensured on a regular basis.
+When coverage is achieved through various reviews, the internal audit function is able to demonstrate that there are no gaps in the independent review of the institution's overall CCR management system.

-3.3 Results of the CCR governance assessment
+3.3 Results of the assessment of CCR governance

-Based on the size and complexity of their derivatives and SFT portfolio, about twothirds of the banks in the sample are broadly aligned with good practices.
+Based on the size and complexity of their derivatives and SFT portfolio, about twothirds of the banks in the sample are broadly aligned with sound practices.

-Chart 4 provides a more detailed picture for the different good practices in this area.
+Chart 4 provides a more detailed picture for the different sound practices in this area.
 Topics such as the implementation of a three lines of defence model, the dedicated coverage of CCR in relevant committees or the assessment of CCR in new product approval processes do not appear to be problematic.
 However, improvements are needed in reporting to senior management and in the inclusion of CCR in the credit risk assessment.
-The identification and monitoring of NBFI/NBFI-like clients also deserves more attention in some cases.
+The identification and monitoring of NBFI/NBFI-like clients also warrants more attention in some cases.

-Chart 4CCR governance: overview of observed deviations from good practices per bank and practice
+Chart 4CCR governance: overview of observed deviations from sound practices per bank and practice